jacksund/simmate/docs/getting_started/analyze_and_modify_structures/quick_start.md

 # ----------------------------------------------------------------------

-# Pymatgen currently has the most functionality.
+# Pymatgen currently offers the most functionality.
 One common
 # function is checking if two structures are symmetrically
 # equivalent (under some tolerance).